Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 Relative or absolute location, and filename of the log file.

-The default directory is OS dependant:
+The default directory is OS dependent:

 * macOS: `~/Library/teku/logs`
 * Unix/Linux: `$XDG_DATA_HOME/teku/logs` if `$XDG_DATA_HOME` is set; otherwise `~/.local/share/teku/logs`